FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Methodology

 \subsection{Model}

 Our framework, \pname, is inspired by the Prithvi architecture \cite{Blumenfeld_2023} and employs a masked autoencoder (MAE) approach for pretraining (Fig. \ref{fig:your-image-label2}).
-Instead of relying on Prithvi’s pretrained weights, we pretrain our model on derived geospatial data products (e.g., land cover and distance rasters), which we hypothesize offer more contextual information for capturing the environmental nuances critical to PFAS contamination prediction (see section Results).
-This pretraining uses masked autoencoding with a mean squared error loss.
-The pretrained encoder is then fine-tuned with a decoder head dedicated to PFAS prediction.
+Instead of relying on Prithvi’s pretrained weights, we pretrain our model on derived geospatial data products (e.g., land cover and distance rasters), which we hypothesize offer more contextual information for capturing the environmental nuances critical to PFAS contamination prediction (see Section 5).